ssl-hep/ServiceX_Uproot_Transformer/README.md

   --rabbit-uri RABBIT_URI
   --request-id REQUEST_ID
                         Request ID to read from queue

+  --subdir SUBDIR       subdirectory in persistence volume to write result to
 ```

 You will need an X509 proxy available as a mountable volume.
 The X509 Secret